A survival canteen could mean the difference between life and death, so buying better quality is more important than saving money.

 Keith Titanium Ti3060 Canteen Mess Kit

-This lightweight, eco-friendly canteen kit is made from titanium which is both hypoallergenic and corrosion-resistant.
-Although heavier than some of the best stainless steel, the canteen and cup together weigh 9.5 ounces so it won’t be too cumbersome.
+This lightweight, eco-friendly canteen kit is made from hypoallergenic and corrosion-resistant titanium.
+Although heavier than some of the best stainless steel, the canteen and cup together weigh 9.5 ounces, so it won’t be too cumbersome.

 With a carrying capacity of 2.43 pounds, the Keith Titanium is the largest of our picks, although the Goetland is snapping at its heels with a 2.2-pound scope.